|

 Mary Ann

 April 1906 at Hownam Manse, Kelso.
-Buried at Newmonthill, Cemetery Forfar.
+Buried at Tannadice Parish Church.

 Thomas